 Slice the Hawaiian rolls in half, like hamburger buns but keeping them connected. removing the top and placing it to the side.
 Place the bottom half on the parchment lined baking sheet.

-6. Make Ranch Chicken and Add on Rolls
+6. Add Ranch Chicken on Rolls

 7. Add Bacon and Cheese